bazelbuild/bazel/site/docs/build-event-protocol.md

 ### Consume in text or JSON formats

-The following Bazel command line flags will output the Build Event Protocol in human-readable formats, such as text and JSON:
+The following Bazel command line flags will output the BEP in human-readable formats, such as text and JSON:

 ```